rgonzalez12/flatiron_jobs_cli/README.md

 ruby bin/run
 ```

-You will be greeted followed by two options to choose from:
+You will be greeted followed by two options to navigate from:

     $ 'list jobs'
     $ 'exit'